relabs-tech/inertial_computer/README.md

 - ✅ Configuration system with centralized `inertial_config.txt`
 - ✅ IMU manager with singleton pattern for persistent hardware access
 - ✅ Optimized dashboard layout for single-screen viewing
+- ✅ Display consumer with dual SSD1306 OLED support and configurable content

 **In Progress**:
 - ⚠️ Magnetometer calibration application to sensor readings